Oriental Rug Buying Guide

 1 - The Wool Quality of Oriental Rugs

-Some Oriental Rugs are Chemically washed!
+Some Oriental Rugs are chemically washed!

 Persian wool is known to be the best wool